Go to Reviews.org US Edition

 Which modems and devices are best for data-only SIM plans?

-As the name suggests, a data-only SIM plan is sold without a device.
-When you buy it you’re given a SIM card in a small cardboard package.
+Generally, the best data SIM modems are the ones sold separately or recommended by your chosen data SIM provider.
+As the name suggests, a data-only SIM plan is most commonly sold without a device (unless it's a pocket WiFi or WiFi dongle).
+When you buy it, you’re given a SIM card in a small cardboard package, which can be slotted into a compatible tablet or laptop, or paired with a compatible modem.
 You’ll need to bring your own device to put this SIM card to work.

 An Apple iPad with a SIM card slot is a common example of the sort of device you might use.
 But you need to make sure you have the right iPad, as Apple sells a cheaper model without the SIM card slot you need.
 The same goes for Samsung tablets and Microsoft Surface Pro laptops.
 There are 4G versions available, but you need to double-check that you are buying the model with this feature as it can be easy to miss.